-Expenses

-Line 1.
-Total cost of all projects (1-A + 2-A + 3-A)

-Line 2.
-Cost of club fees (if any)

-Line 3.
-Cost of show entry fees (if any)

-Line 4.
-TOTAL EXPENSES (Add lines 1 through 3)

-Income

-Line 5.
-Total receipts from craft projects (I-B + 2-B + 3-B)

-Line 6.
-Income from show premiums (if any)
+Expenses Line 1.
+Total cost of all projects (1-A + 2-A + 3-A) Line 2.
+Cost of club fees (if any) Line 3.
+Cost of show entry fees (if any) Line 4.
+TOTAL EXPENSES (Add lines 1 through 3) Income Line 5.
+Total receipts from craft projects (I-B + 2-B + 3-B) Line 6.
+Income from show premiums (if any) Line 7.

-Line 7.
 TOTAL INCOME (Add lines 5 through 6)

 Net Profit

 Line 8.
 Total Income (Line 7)

 Line 9.
 Total Expenses (Line 4)

 Line 10.
 Subtract Total Expenses from Total Income =

 Is this a net profit or loss?
-(Circle one)

-Profit / Loss
+(Circle one) Profit / Loss

 Completion Certificate

-I hereby certify that as the Exhibitor of this project, I have personally kept records on this project and have personally completed this record book.
-Exhibitor's Signature Date This Exhibitor is an active member of the This Exhibitor is a member in good standing and h 4-H Club.
-4-H Leader/Advisor Signature Date
+I hereby certify that as the Exhibitor of this project, I have personally kept re have personally completed this record book. ecords on this project and

+nave personally completed this record book.

+Exhibitor's Signature Dat e

+This Exhibitor is an active member of the 4-H Club.

+needed for this project.

+This Exhibitor is a member in good standing and has met the requirements needed for this project.

+needed for this project.

+This Exhibitor is an active member of the 4-H Club.